 Head to the Sitemaps sections and remove your old sitemaps.
 Then click the Add button, insert your new sitemap information, and hit Input.
 Once done, click Submit.

-When ranking websites, Google takes backlinks of each page into account.
-They are links from other websites towards yours, which provide search engines with a measure of trust.
+When ranking websites, Google takes the backlinks of each page into account.
+They are links from other websites to yours, which provide search engines with a measure of trust.